upstage-org/upstage/docs/user_manual.rst

 Registration
 -------------------------------------------------------
-The registration screen enables you to register for a user account.
-While registration is not necessary to enjoy or participate in a performance as an audience member, you will require an account if you wish to participate in a performance as a :ref:`Player <player>`.
+The registration screen enables you to register a user account.
+You do not need to register to attend a performance as audience, only if you wish to create and participate in performances as a :ref:`Player <player>`.

 The *Registration* screen can be accessed via a button located in the rightmost section of the :ref:`header <header>`.

 .. image:: /register_box2.png
     :alt: Registration Screen

-Registration requires you to provide a username and password that you would like to use.
-You are also required to provide your name and email address.
+Enter a username, password, your name and email address.

-The username will be share during the Stage.
+Your username will be visible to other players and audience on live Stages.

 .. note::
     Your email address is used by administrators to contact you about upcoming changes, scheduled maintenance, etc.  It is also used in the event that you find yourself locked out of your account.
     It is never used for solicitation, nor shared with anyone outside of the administration team.

 Read and check the agreement with our Terms of Service.
-You *must agree* to use our service.
+You *must agree* to these terms in order to use our service.

 .. _login:

 Logging In
 -------------------------------------------------------
-You are not required to log in in order to enjoy an UpStage performance or participate as an audience member.
+You are not required to log in in order to participate as an audience member.
-If however, you wish to participate in a performance as a *player* you will need to log in with your registered account (see: `registration`_).
+If however, you wish to participate as a *player* you will need to log in with your registered account (see: `registration`_).

 You can log in with your credentials using the log in box which is accessible via the *Login* button in the rightmost section of the :ref:`header <header>`.